[2026 Applications Closed]

 - In early December, you will meet with your C2M team to discuss their findings, and you may redact sensitive information from your commercialization study before a limited distribution to some of C2M’s sponsors.

-- After the end of the semester, you will respond a brief survey, providing feedback about your experience and asking about those aspects of the program that went particularly well and those that could have been improved.
+- In early January, soon after the fall semester ends, C2M will circulate a brief survey to all entrepreneurs in that year’s cohort, requesting feedback about their experience and asking about those aspects of the program that went particularly well and those that could have been improved.
 This feedback is essential to maintaining the quality of C2M and we need all participating entrepreneurs to respond.

 C2M sponsors and partners share our vision of helping translate early-stage cleantech into successful startups.
 As a result, they help with project selection, team mentoring, financial support, and introductions to leading industry experts.
 In some cases, we share redacted versions of our commercialization studies to thank them for their support.